MataiBender/FID/README.md

 # FID
-Fundamentals of Interactive Design online folder
+Fundamentals of Interactive Design online folder or DIG2500